gregschmit/rxg-tools/curls/README.md

 ## Environment

 These scripts rely on a POSIX(ish) environment.
-They should run on any Linux or Unix type system.
-They were developed and run on Ubuntu Linux and OSX/macOS.
+They should run on any Unix-like system.
+They were developed and tested on Ubuntu Linux and OSX/macOS.

+### Dependencies:

 - `sh` - Bourne shell (or `sh`-compatible)
 - `curl`